Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

   {% include important.html content="We recommend setting a strong password for the built-in `admin` user and using this account only for emergencies." %}

+* Azure AD SAML Toolkit is currently not supported due to a compatibility issue.

+* When Require SSO is turned on, logging in to the Interactive API documentation (`https://my-cluster.my-org.com/api`) is not available.

 * Qumulo Core doesn't support:
   * **SAML Single Logout (SLO):** We recommend clicking **Sign out** in the Web UI.
   * **Automatic Configuration from Metadata XML:** You must specify each parameter by using the `qq` CLI.